Hard trail for Syria refugees desperate to reach Europe

 On the night of Aug 27 alone, of 52 people detained crossing the frontier from Turkey into Bulgaria, 39 were from Syria.
 On Friday, police said another 106 were apprehended, of which 79 were Syrians.

-Refugee centres in Bulgaria are full to the brim, putting a strain on meagre budgets and a creaking bureaucracy.
+Refugee centers in Bulgaria are full to the brim, putting a strain on meager budgets and a creaking bureaucracy.

-Due to lack of capacity at Bulgaria's three refugee centres, many Syrians are sent to stricter detention centres which they are not allowed to leave, kept for months behind walls topped with razor-wire and windows with bars.
+Due to lack of capacity at Bulgaria's three refugee centers, many Syrians are sent to stricter detention centers which they are not allowed to leave, kept for months behind walls topped with razor-wire and windows with bars.

 The government this week urgently allocated another $380,000 to boost capacity by another 500 places.

-"In the detention centres, refugees are in prison-like conditions," said Boris Cheshirkov, spokesman for the Bulgarian office of the United Nations High Commission for Refugees.
+"In the detention centers, refugees are in prison-like conditions," said Boris Cheshirkov, spokesman for the Bulgarian office of the United Nations High Commission for Refugees.

 "But at least they get food three times a day.
-In the open reception centres (refugee centres), they have to live off 65 Levs per month, which is less than a dollar a day for food, clothes and medicine."
+In the open reception centers (refugee centers), they have to live off 65 Levs per month, which is less than a dollar a day for food, clothes and medicine."

 At one such centre in the city of Lubimets, some 30 km inside the Bulgarian border with Turkey, young men staring from behind barred windows shouted "Freedom!" and "Help us, please" to visiting journalists.